Israel–Morocco relations: 1965 Arab League Summit

-In the 1965 Arab League Summit in Casablanca, Hassan II allegedly invited Israeli spies from Shin Bet and Mossad to spy on the other Arab leaders' activities, thus was instrumental in causing the Arabs' defeat to Israel in the 1967 Six-Day War.
+Israeli journalist and author Ronen Bergman in his book Rise And Kill First: The Secret History of Israel's Targeted Assassinations writes that Moroccan dissident Mehdi Ben Barka was located in Paris by the Mossad on behalf of Moroccan intelligence before his disappearance.
+Bergman alleges that Hassan II then invited Israeli spies from Shin Bet and Mossad to spy on Arab leaders' activities at the 1965 Arab League Summit in Casablanca, which was instrumental in causing the Arabs' defeat to Israel in the 1967 Six-Day War.

 In contrast, during the Yom Kippur War, Morocco supported the Arab coalition by sending an expeditionary force of 5,500 men to the Golan and the Sinai.

 During 1980s, Hassan II attempted to break the deadlock to recognize Israel by meeting with Israeli prime minister Shimon Peres in Rabat in 1986, but was met with backlash and protests from the Arab League and Moroccans alike, forcing Hassan II to withdraw his attempt.
 Nonetheless, Hassan II maintained a bond with Peres, and Peres voiced his condolences when Hassan II died in 1999.
 According to The New York Times some diplomats said the Moroccan king's initiative to meet Mr. Peres, was the product of several factors.
 One factor, they said, was that King Hassan was increasingly frustrated by the lack of progress in the Middle East peace process, which has been stalemated.
 Even more important, diplomats said, was King Hassan's unsuccessful efforts to convene an Arab summit meeting here, despite months of maneuvering and overtures to moderate Arab leaders.